Madagascar June 7-15, 2023

 Getting here was an interesting series of stairs and tiny lanes.

 Cathédrale d’Andohalo (Cathedral of the Immaculate Conception of Antananarivo) is a Catholic cathedral in the upper town.
-Built on the site of a modest chapel, construction was from, then declared a “classified historical monument” in January 1964.
+Built on the site of a modest chapel, construction was from 1873, then declared a “classified historical monument” in January 1964.
 It was closed but the security guard at the front gate opened it up for me.
-It is lovely grey stone with 5 pointed arches on each side.
-The Ways of the Cross are oil paintings.
+It is a lovely grey stone with 5 pointed arches on each side.
+The Ways of the Cross are oil painting.

 Faravohitra Church (FJKM Tranovato Faravohitra) is a Roman Catholic Church built in 1870 by architect Cameron.
 The building was dedicated to John the Baptist.
 It is located in the Haut-Ville.
-Built in terracota brick, the church bears Romanesque features, especially noting the arched windows, and it is remarkable from a distance for its high-gabled bell tower, decorated by clocks on either side of it.
+Built-in terracotta brick, the church bears Romanesque features, especially noting the arched windows, and it is remarkable from a distance for its high-gabled bell tower, decorated by clocks on either side of it.
 It is another significant climb up stairs and then streets.

 ON Madagascar Underground for a second night.